tomtev/wp-md/README.md

 **Create & edit remote WordPress content as markdown files locally.**

 Turn your WordPress site into a local folder of markdown files.
-Edit pages, posts, patterns, templates, and WooCommerce products with your favorite editor or AI coding assistant.
+Edit pages, posts, patterns, templates, and WooCommerce products with your favorite editor or AI coding assistant and sync back to remote site with changes.

 ## Quick Start